ondrejholecek/azure-templates/FortiGate/Unicast-HA-with-SDN/README.md

+# Unicast HA with SDN connector and client VM

 ## About

 Azure template meant for support people to quickly and easily deploy a pair of FortiGates with (unicast) HA and preconfigured Azure SDN connector (with outside public IP and inside default route manipulation).
 The template also deploys a preconfigured Linux client VM on the private ("inside") network with default route through the master FortiGate.